 Rye is 100km (62 miles) southeast of London.
 By train, you can visit Rye in an easy day trip.
-Trains depart hourly from London's Charing Cross Station, and you have to make a change at Ashford International; the total trip takes about one-and-a-half hours.
-The day return (round-trip) fare from London costs \$21 (\$39).
-For train schedules, call 20 08457/484-950.
+Trains depart hourly from London's Charing Cross Station, and you have to make a change at Ashford International; the total trip takes about two hours.
+The day return (round-trip) fare from London costs about \$22 (\$44).
+For train schedules, call 7 08457/484-950.
 The easy walk from Rye train station on Cinque Ports Street to Strand Quay, a good place to start your explorations, takes about ten minutes.